AntonioTorres23/OpenGL_Notes/Debugging.md

 Graphics programming can be a lot of fun, but it can also be a large source of frustration whenever something isn't rendering just right, or perhaps not even rendering at all!
+Seeing as most of what we do involves manipulating pixels, it can be difficult to figure out the cause of error whenever something doesn't work the way it's supposed to.
+Debugging these kinds of *visual* errors is different than what you're used to when debugging errors on the CPU.